Players of all ages are welcome to join a pick-up game or just brush up on their layups, while enjoying the refreshing waterfront breeze.

 Water fountains are turned off for the winter season when outside temperatures reach freezing.

 To play basketball, volleyball, or soccer you must bring your own equipment.
-Equipment for pickleball and the ping pong tables can be borrowed from the roller rink when it is open (an ID card is held as collateral).
+Equipment for pickleball and ping pong can be rented for free from the RecRe lockers at Pier 2 or borrowed from the roller rink when it is open.

 The entire Park is ADA Accessible.
 For Access-a-Ride access to Pier 1, please use the address 1 Water Street (corner of Old Fulton and Water Street).
 To enter the southern end of the park, please use the address 360 Furman Street and exit on the west side of the building.